SUPERRUNNER Tribute and Moments of Trip

-With SuperSeaCat beginning to experience financial difficulties and eventually going out of business, she was sold to Greek high speed craft company Aegean Speed Lines in 2008, along with the SUPERSEACAT THREE, and both ships were renamed SPEEDRUNNER IV and SPEEDRUNNER III, respectively.
+With SuperSeaCat beginning to experience financial difficulties and eventually going out of business, she was sold to the Greek company Aegean Speed Lines in 2008, along with the SUPERSEACAT THREE, and both ships were renamed SPEEDRUNNER IV and SPEEDRUNNER III, respectively.
 Aegean Speed Lines was a company founded through a collaboration between Sea Containers and the Greek shipowner Leonidas Dimitriadis-Evgenidis, whose family is from Sifnos.
-The company was founded in 2005, and its first ship was the Incat-built SPEEDRUNNER I (ex-HOVERSPEED GREAT BRITAIN for Sea Containers), which was deployed on the Piraeus-Serifos-Sifnos-Milos-Kimolos-Folegandros-Paros line.
+The company was founded in 2005, and its first ship was the Incat-built SPEEDRUNNER I (the ex-HOVERSPEED GREAT BRITAIN of Sea Containers), which was deployed on the Piraeus-Serifos-Sifnos-Milos-Folegandros-Paros line.
 After two successful years, the company acquired another high speed ferry, the larger and faster SPEEDRUNNER II, which had been built in the same shipping yard as the SPEEDRUNNER III and the SPEEDRUNNER IV three years earlier, and which had several similarities with the latter (though she is not entirely part of the MDV 1200-class).
 The company soon began to expand its services on the Cyclades, serving islands such as Syros, Mykonos, Naxos or Santorini.
 The SPEEDRUNNER I was sold in 2008 to Panagiotopoulos Shipping, and the company decided to replace her with the incoming SPEEDRUNNER III and SPEEDRUNNER IV for the following summer.

 So this is a summary of a long but quite successful career spent by this unique high speed craft.
 Whether she has operated as the SPEEDRUNNER IV or as the SUPERRUNNER, her service on the Cyclades has been praised by many.
 She has constantly provided reliable service, has rarely suffered engine failures and has usually avoided delays when calling in all the various Cyclades ports that she has served.
 Currently, as the SUPERRUNNER, she is the main weapon used by Golden Star Ferries to compete against Sea Jets, and notably against their flagship, the TERA JET.
 The two high speed craft have often had live confrontations regarding which of them will arrive in a Cyclades port first, and have hence been said to form one the biggest Greek coastal service rivalries in recent years.